gizmag/remote-fixtures/README.md

 ### `pull_fixures`

-This command is used to pull fixtures from S3, then load them.
+This command is used to pull fixtures from S3, and load them.
 By default it will load the last set of fixtures uploaded.
 You can also optionally specify a specific filename to be loaded.